 This might mean getting a second job (see in your college if you can make one up), selling your used (but still in good condition) things online (I love using online marketplaces– I made a couple of hundreds from doing so!), and asking to help your parents or neighbors in exchange to getting paid.. there are so many things to do so!
 Just, of course, stay away from doing illegal things, please!

 4. Go on a budget (it will help you do #2).

 If this means getting clothes from clearance or from thrift stores only, then why not?
 Choose the most inexpensive brands for foods (branded items don’t always mean better quality: here’s a fun video of how dollar tree store foods can compare to branded foods.)
 Keep it to a limit from going out to eat.
 Discipline yourself to not buy things you don’t need (remember the difference from wants and needs).

 5. When buying books for your classes, you can instead be saving for your vacation.

-Don’t limit yourself to buying your college books from the bookstore or Barnes and Nobles.
+Don’t limit yourself to buying your college books from the bookstore or Barnes and Noble.
 Think about renting before you buy them… because really, when are you going to take this class again besides this one semester?
 I always resort to these three websites and do a price match and get the better value of rentals (sometimes there won’t be rentals but the option to just buy: still price match that): Chegg.com, Bookbyte.com, and Amazon.com.
 You can also always make a social media post advertising that you’re looking for a specific book or go around asking your friends or friends of friends for the book you need.
 I highly believe they will give you the best price or will let you borrow.

-As a hard working college student, you deserve to go and escape the books for a little bit!
+As a hard-working college student, you deserve to go and escape the books for a little bit!